 Enlisted members of Navy (active or reserve) who have not disenrolled previously from any military flight program.

 Enlisted members of other branches of the armed services (active or reserve) who have not disenrolled previously from any military flight program.
 Additionally, these applicants must either be released conditionally from the parent branch or be authorized in writing by a cognizant official of the parent branch to apply for the program.

 Officers or former officers of other branches of the armed services (active or reserve) are not eligible to apply for the Officer Candidate program under this program.

 In cases where the applicant does not meet all the qualifications, but otherwise has an exceptional record or proven skillset required by the Navy, a waiver may be considered.

 Active Duty Obligation

-Candidates shall serve a minimum of eight years on active duty from the date of designation as a Naval Aviator (designator 1310).
+Student naval aviators (1390) shall serve a minimum of 8 years on Active-Duty from the date of designation as a naval aviator (1310).
 Candidates disenrolled from flight training prior to designation shall serve on active duty in accordance with MILPERSMAN 1540-010.

 Commissioned Naval Aviators are paid allowances (BAH, BAS, etc. if eligible) and billet pay (flight pay, sea pay, etc. if eligible), and military basic officer pay based on years of service and paygrade.